The Graduates (2008 film): Plot

 Upon arriving in Ocean City the group gets drunk and goes to a party.
 Josh attempts to instruct the younger guys on seducing women, telling them "the secret" about female body language.
 Annie, Ben's crush, enters the party, and her entrance completely distracts Ben.
 He sits down next to Annie and starts to flirt with her.
 As Ben and Annie begin to kiss, Nickie gets into a fight, which ends up causing Annie to leave and brings an early end to the party.

 The next day, the group goes out on the town and cruises the boardwalk.
 They end up back at Ben's condo and play Asshole.
 Andy becomes president and declares that Nickie must toast him.
 After a brief verbal spat, Ben becomes Vice President and calls for a confession.
 After a descriptive story from Josh about losing his virginity, the boys stumble into an awkward conversation about divorce.

 Throughout the ensuing week, the young men encounter a multitude of zany characters and situations.

 Cast

 Production

 The film is the feature-length directorial debut of Maryland native Ryan Gielen, who previously directed short films with his brother Matthew, a producer for the film.

-It was shot on location in Ocean City, Maryland in September of 2007.
+It was shot on location in Ocean City, Maryland in September 2007.

 The film is also the feature film debut of Zak Williams, son of actor Robin Williams.